-With regard to the annual renewal of a Loan agreement between Comutel and Raiffeisen Banka AD, Serbia with a credit limit of USD 5,000 thousand, on February 15 2021, a suretyship agreement was signed whereby TBS EAD guaranteed the due performance of respective obligations of Comutel.
+With regard to the annual renewal of a Loan agreement between Comutel and Raiffeisen Banka AD, Serbia with a credit limit of USD 5,000 thousand, on January 21 2022, the suretyship agreement, whereby Telelink Business Services EAD has guaranteed the due performance of the respective obligations of Comutel, was extended until January 31 2023.

-35. Financial risk management objectives and policies
+36. Financial risk management objectives and policies